 I've owned the car since 2018 and it is now in the process of a full engine swap and rebuild.
 The 7mgte was great and pulled hard, but it was time for an upgrade.
 Now installed in the bay is a 1JZ VVT-i taken from a JZX110 in Japan.
 It has yet to fully see the light of day but it does run and will be back on the roads soon!

 I've owned a few other fun cars in the past as well!

 ABOUT ME AND MY CONTENT

-In real life, I have always been fascinated by cars and car culture, first with Italian exotics, but as I grew older I fell in love with older Japanese styling.
+In real life, I have always been fascinated by cars and car culture, first with Italian exotics, but as I grew up I fell in love with old school Japanese styling.
 My first car was an '05 Subaru Impreza and I've been a Subaru fan ever since, even though I currently own a Toyota and Honda as well.
 I have owned a variety of different cars over years but one thing remains constant, I modify them all.
 I have limited experience in rally racing, competing in a handful of local endurance rally events with a couple different Subarus.
 I have also entered a handful of drifting and autocross events over the past 8 years, and if I'm not there to race, I'm there to watch and cheer on my friends!
-I grew up learning to drive with my cousin (DabSedan) in offroad go-karts at my family cabin, and at prokarting facilities in my area.
+I grew up learning to drive with my cousin (DabSedan) in offroad go-karts at my cabin, and at prokarting facilities in my area.
 My wife and I met over cars, and our first date was going drifting in my old Subaru RS, she has supported my crazy hobby for over 10 years and has a pretty cool Subaru herself!